 If you need a VA-funded high-tech training program, check VET TEC 2.0 directly on VA.gov.
 As of VA’s June 24, 2026 page update, the program says you can apply online, lists approved providers, and explains both benefits and entitlement rules.

-If you already paid for an approved licensing or certification test, or you plan to, VA licensing-and-certification reimbursement may help.
-But it is reimbursement, not automatically free: VA says it charges entitlement based on the amount it pays back, with a 2,000 USD per-test cap.
+If you already paid for an approved licensing or certification test, VA licensing-and-certification reimbursement may apply.
+VA says it charges entitlement based on the amount it pays back, with a $2,000 per-test cap — this is reimbursement, not automatically free.

-If you are unemployed, underemployed, changing careers locally, or need case-managed help, ask an American Job Center about WIOA-funded training.
+If you are unemployed, underemployed, or changing careers and need case-managed help, ask an American Job Center about WIOA-funded training.
 That is a local workforce decision, not an automatic veteran entitlement.
+Verify current rules on DOL.gov or at your local office.

 Free, reimbursed, or funded: do not mix these up